F.1A XM172 - Lakes Lightnings, Spark Bridge, Cumbria

 On removal from Coltishall she was damaged in several places, faded, and had the tail and outer wings cut off.
 XM172 spent a brief period in Jeremy Clarkson's garden for his TV show 'Speed', but didn't stay there no matter what you might have been led to believe!
 She also showed up in the static park at the 2000 SBAC display at Farnborough, but soon returned to Booker.
 A plan to display her on a roundabout in Farnborough came to nothing, and she was placed in imminent danger of being scrapped because British Airways (owners of Booker) wanted the aircraft removed from the site.

-Anyway, thankfully Neil Airey stepped in and bought her, moving her to a new home at Spark Bridge in Cumbria.
+Thankfully, Neil Airey stepped in and bought her, moving her to a new home at Spark Bridge in Cumbria.
 This was made a needlessly urgent and hurried task by the airfield owners wanting her off site by the end of April 2006 or she would be scrapped!
-Thankfully the task was completed in time and she now sits resplendent in Neil's back garden - viewable by appointment.
-She's in good hands, that's for sure.
+Thankfully the task was completed in time and she now sits resplendent in Neil's back garden and is only viewable by appointment.
+The airframe is now in very good hands and is well looked after to this day, although the port side does seem to be slowly sinking into the ground and it wouldn't hurt to have a repaint in the future.

 Find other photos of XM172 on the following sites: